ianrastall/text-utils/books/ada/book-ada-02.md

 - **Lower long-term costs**: Systems built with Ada require significantly less maintenance than equivalent systems in other languages

-A study by the European Space Agency found that Ada-based systems had 63% fewer concurrency-related bugs than equivalent C++ systems.
-Similarly, Boeing reports that their Ada-based 787 Dreamliner codebase requires 40% less maintenance time than comparable C-based systems.

-**Industry Statistics**:
+Public case studies from organizations such as the European Space Agency and Boeing have reported sizable reductions in concurrency bugs and maintenance costs when comparing Ada projects with C or C++ baselines.
+The specific percentages vary by program and measurement approach, but the recurring theme is that Ada's upfront rigor pays dividends over long-lived projects.

+**Industry Anecdotes** (self-reported figures from conference presentations and internal studies):

-- NASA's Mars Rovers: 10x fewer software defects than comparable C systems
+- NASA's Mars Rovers teams have described order-of-magnitude defect reductions relative to comparable C implementations
-- Airbus A380: 90% fewer critical defects in Ada code compared to C code
+- Airbus A380 engineering retrospectives cite dramatic drops in critical defects when using Ada compared to C
-- U.S. Department of Defense: 75% reduction in software-related failures in Ada systems
+- U.S. Department of Defense briefings point to substantial decreases in software-related mission failures on Ada programs
-- Medical device manufacturers: 85% reduction in critical safety issues with Ada
+- Medical device manufacturers report notable reductions in critical safety issues after migrating high-risk components to Ada

+These data points are best read as qualitative trends; consult the original presentations and reports for methodology and context before relying on the numbers in isolation.

 ### 2.6.3 Transitioning to a Type-Safe Mindset